Ali-Ahmed-El-Karamany/Embedded_linux/library/README.md

 ```bash
 gcc main.c -o my_program -I include -L./lib -lmyMath -Wl,-rpath=./lib
 ```
-`-I` tells the compiler where to find the header file, `-L` tells the linker to look for libraries in the current directory, '-lmylib' links your program with libmylib.so, and `-Wl,-rpath=./lib` tells the sysytem loader where to search for the shared object file
+- `-I` tells the compiler where to find the header file
+- `-L` tells the linker to look for libraries in the current directory, '-lmylib' links your program with libmylib.so
+- `-Wl,-rpath=./lib` tells the sysytem loader where to search for the shared object file

 #### 5. Run the Program